Plotly, F# and Response of India to Covid Crisis

 Chart.Scatter(covidPlotData, StyleParam.Mode.Lines_Markers)

-Here how it looks once cell is executed.
+Here's how it looks once the cell is executed.

-As you can see the three waves in CoVid cases.
+As you can see, there are three waves in COVID cases.
 The second wave was the worst of all.

-Now, let’s see how vaccination is being done weekly basis.
+Now, let's see how vaccination is being done on a weekly basis.

 [<Literal>]